 Hostile or threatening behavior towards staff could result in your care and support being withdrawn by that provider, and an alternative provider may not be available to take over your care and support.

 Delivery of services

-Home care agencies will always try to visit you at the time that has been agreed.
-Due to circumstances beyond their control, such as unforeseen emergencies or travel delays, their care workers may be delayed in getting to you.
-If your visit is going to be delayed for more than 30 minutes, you will be notified by either the care agency or care worker.
+Providers will always try to visit you at the time that has been agreed.
+Due to circumstances beyond their control, such as unforeseen emergencies or travel delays, their staff may be delayed in getting to you.
+If your visit is going to be delayed for more than 30 minutes, you will be notified by either the care agency or staff member.

 Paying for care